DaleMargel/SParser/Readme.md

 | ' ' | Text delimiting |
 | * | Any character |

-Here is how to use them:
+Here is how to use them (A,B,C reprent arbitrary rule expressions)

 | Example | Description | Notes |
 | ------- | ----------- | ----- |